top of page

 Mame Diarra Niang

 Mame Niang is SVP’s West African Member Organizer.
 She is a Senegalese born and bred.
 Mame is dedicated to helping street vendors in Fordham and Harlem, along with communities that require her assistance.
-Mame will graduate from John Jay College with a B.A. in Criminal Justice and a minor in criminology in the spring.
+Mame graduated from John Jay College with a B.A. in Criminal Justice and a minor in criminology.

 Lead Organizer